-We will continue to learn from further research and our communities.
-We will embed this learning into our key priorities and interventions to reduce serious violence across Manchester.
+We will continue to learn from further research and our communities, embedding this learning into our key priorities and interventions to reduce serious violence across Manchester.

-Key Priorities and Actions
+Key priorities and actions

-In response to what children and young people have told us, what our local communities say about serious violence and our learning so far, we will continue with our current priorities: -
+In response to what children and young people have told us, what our local communities say about serious violence, and our learning so far, we will continue with our current priorities: We will develop these approaches along with evidence-based interventions with a strong focus on early intervention and prevention.

-- Early intervention and Prevention
+- Early intervention and prevention

-- Support and Protect
+- Support and protect

-- Disrupt, Divert and Enforce
+- Disrupt, divert and enforce.